juliewolfe/getasound_test/README.md

 Let's see what is missing on the Web page:

-- the text in the firts buttons aren't well placed and not in 15px Normal
+- the texts in the firts buttons aren't well placed and not in 15px Normal
 - the last buttons are too big
-- they are in columns instead of lines
+- they are in columns instead of lines and not hidden
-- they are not hidden
 - when we click on the firts buttons their border aren't blue
 - the buttons for B2C are missing
 - the differents titles aren't gray, and maybe too big again